ilyashusain/Jenkins_CD-CD_Kubernetes/README.md

 # Jenkins ci-cd k8s Pipeline

-In this guide we will create a Jenkins K8s pipeline with full ci-cd integration for a sample webpage app.
+In this guide we will use Jenkins to attain full ci-cd integration for our pipeline for a sample webpage app using k8s.

 ## 1. Create a node